valence-corp/sprite/docs/_tutorials/1_introduction.md

 name: Introduction
 nextDesc: Installation
 nextUrl: /tutorials/installation.html
+filename: 1_introduction.md
 ---

-### Introduction to Sprite

 Sprite is a TypeScript (or JavaScript) driver/client for ArcadeDB, designed to work with data in document and graph formats.
-Future releases will include support for timeseries and vector functionality.
+Future releases will include support for [timeseries](https://github.com/ArcadeData/arcadedb/discussions/1180) functionality.

 The Sprite architecture is organized into focused modules, each serving a specific purpose.